It4innovations/hyperqueue/docs/faq.md

       <img width="600" src="../imgs/schema.png">
     </p>

-??? question "What is a job in HQ"
+??? question "What is a job in HQ?"

     Right now, we support running arbitrary external programs or bash scripts.
 We plan to support Python defined workflows (with a Dask-like API).